 A. Yes!
 Over 190 other communities have successfully introduced cooperative fiber networks.
 Among these “Next Century Cities” are neighbors in Carbondale, Highland, Urbana, and Champagne, Illinois.
 See the full list here!

-Community-fiber is a failure, right?
+Community-owned fiber-optics is a failure, right?

 The advantage that McHenry County has, we can learn from those mistakes and tap into the vast knowledge and experience in the market place to avoid and mitigate those risks.
 We can ensure our success by utilizing those resources.